mmnos/mmnos/README.md

 </p>

 <p>
-  🌱 I'm in the process of enhancing my skills in TypeScript and GraphQL.
+  🌱 I'm in the process of enhancing my skills in React and GraphQL.
 </p>

 <p>